aubble/goTunneLS/README.md

 ###Generating Certificates

+These commands generate a self signed CA certificate, this means that it won't be trusted by default on your client.
+You must either add the path to it in the Cert field of the client or add it to the client's trust store.

+To generate certificates we use openssl.
 I've already setup a openssl.cnf that should setup the correct openssl options for most people, this should make it much more streamlined for beginners.
 Just cd into the tls folder to where it is located before running any commands.

-Open openssl.cnf and modify the req\_distinguished\_name to fit your liking.
+First open openssl.cnf and modify the req\_distinguished\_name to fit your liking.
 Change the domain name (common name), email etc.

 In order to use the certificate with multiple domain names, uncomment subjectAltName, [ alt\_names ], DNS.1 and DNS.2 and replace COMMON.NAME with the domain name set in req\_distinguished\_name and replace SECOND.NAME with the second name you want to use.
 You can also add more names with DNS.n where n is the next number.